-Xinming received an engineering degree (2009) in Geophysics from Central South University, an M.Sc.
+Xinming Wu received an engineering degree (2009) in Geophysics from Central South University, an M.Sc.
 (2012) in Geophysics from Tongji University, and a Ph.D.
 (2016) in Geophysics from the Colorado School of Mines where he was a member of the Center for Wave Phenomena.
 He interned twice at Transform Software and Services/DrillingInfo during the summer and winter of 2014.
 Since Aug.
 2015, he has been working at Bureau of Economic Geology, University of Texas at Austin as a visiting scholar and postdoctoral fellow.
 He was selected to be the SEG honorary lecturer for South & east Asia, 2020.

 Areas of Expertise